Swaay: Commercial performance and reception

 In the United States, Swaay peaked at number 39 on the US Billboard 200, and charted for 41 weeks.
-In 2016, it placed in 83 on the US Billboard Year-End chart.
-The EP also peaked at number eighteen on the Billboard Canadian Albums, charting for 37 weeks.
+In 2016, it placed at number 83 on the US Billboard Year-End chart.
+The EP also peaked at number 18 on the Billboard Canadian Albums, charting for 37 weeks.

 Upon release, Swaay received positive reviews from critics.
 Writing for Entertainment Weekly, Kyle Anderson found the EP a "solid step in the right direction" for Joe Jonas and his bandmates.
 He wrote that Swaay has a "spry, playful chemistry", with particular praise for the closing track, "Jinx".
 He also noted that the debut record reveals what kind of band DNCE wants to be and that they "got the chops and the instincts to carve out a funky, buoyant place on pop radio".

 AllMusic's Matt Collar praised the EP, writing that it displays the band's "exuberant, catchy sound", which creates a "frenetic, party-oriented style of '80s-influenced dance-rock" sound.
 Richard Baxter of Popology Now described the first track as "one of the quirkiest pop songs of the year", stating that the other songs build off from "Cake by the Ocean", which would lead the listeners to the dance floors.
 He also noted that the closing song, "Jinx", shifted genres to an "indie pop/rock vibe" that he hoped the band would further explore.
 Baxter concluded by saying that the EP "provides just enough to leave us wanting more".